Herniated Disc Attorneys

 Your doctor can not only conduct tests to arrive at an official diagnosis but also work with you on a treatment plan to help minimize pain and ensure you do not accidentally worsen your injury.

-The good news is many herniated disk injuries heal on their own or with minimal treatment.
+The good news is many herniated disc injuries heal on their own or with minimal treatment.
 The symptoms may take a while to resolve, but 90% of patients do not need surgery.
 Therapeutic approaches recommended by your doctor may include anti-inflammatory pain medications, muscle relaxants, physical therapy, or steroid injections.

 One thing you do not want to do is avoid seeking treatment.
-Not only will this make it harder for you to file a claim, but untreated herniated disks can worsen (especially if your job includes physical labor) and lead to chronic pain or loss of sensation.
+Not only will this make it harder for you to file a claim, but untreated herniated discs can worsen (especially if your job includes physical labor) and lead to chronic pain or loss of sensation.

 How Long Will My Treatment Last?

-Herniated disk treatment typically lasts around 3-4 months.
+Herniated disc treatment typically lasts around 3-4 months.
 During this time, you may still be in pain and find it hard to keep up with all your obligations.
 Especially if your job involves physical labor, you will likely need to take time off work so you do not make your injury worse.